 Whether it is in the raw, cured, or decarboxylated form; cannabis is chalk-full of compounds called cannabinoids.
 One of the differences in these forms is the amounts and types of cannabinoids in each.
 When decarboxylated, THCa drops the acid and becomes THC.
 This means that it is now a compound that interacts with our brains in a psychoactive way.
 Simply put, now the cannabis can get us high.
 We decarb our bud when we light it with a lighter, or when we heat it before baking with the herb.
 When left raw, however, cannabis leaves and flowers have their own benefits.

-There is talk in the community that eating cannabis leaves raw lets us take in more THCa and, in turn, brings us many health benefits.
+There is talk in the community that eating cannabis leaves raw lets us take in more THCa, and in turn brings many health benefits.
 Like the other major cannabinoids, THCa and it’s constituent CBDa are heavily saturated in antioxidants.
 Recent studies in the last few years also suggest that these unheated cannabinoids may have a positive effect on those battling various forms of cancer.
-It could be that a majority of the benefits are related to the heavily saturated antioxidants in raw leaves.
-These cleansing anti-oxidant properties of raw leaves could be another tool to help us address toxic accumulation in the body.
+It could be that a majority of the benefits are related to the heavily saturated antioxidants that increase the body’s efficiency.
+These cleansing properties can jump start toxic accumulation in the body.
 Raw cannabis leaves are best enjoyed in smoothies, salads, or even juiced.